 The Remuneration & Nomination Committee is responsible for reviewing and making recommendations to the Board of Directors (the Board) on remuneration policies for Capral including, in particular, those governing the directors (including the Managing Director) and executive managers.
-The Committee operates in accordance with its Charter that was reviewed and updated during the year.
+The Committee operates in accordance with its Charter.

-Remuneration (including short and long term incentives) of the Managing Director and certain executive managers is reviewed at least annually by the Remuneration & Nomination Committee and recommendations are put to the Board for its approval.
+Remuneration of the Managing Director and certain executive managers is reviewed at least annually by the Remuneration & Nomination Committee and recommendations are put to the Board for its approval.
 Short and long term incentives are linked to performance criteria.
 The Board can exercise its discretion in relation to approving bonuses and incentives.
 Changes must be justified by reference to measurable performance criteria and having regard to Capral's overall financial performance and other special circumstances.